retmarut/MALMan/README.md

     git clone git://github.com/voidwarranties/MALMan.git

-Install vagrant, virtualbox and ansible.
+Install vagrant (2.0.3+), vgrant-vbguest plugin, virtualbox and ansible.
 You can now create a development environment in a virtual machine by executing `vagrant up`.

     cd MALMan